 Licensed Independent Clinical Social Worker, LICSW

-PVD Psych is a private psychology practice on the East Side of Providence, Rhode Island offering individual, couples, and family therapy across the lifespan ages 10 and up.
+PVD Psych is a private psychology practice on the East Side of Providence, Rhode Island offering individual therapy

-Our mission is to provide the greater Rhode Island area with exceptional therapy, offering evidence-based treatment by a team of highly trained therapists.
+Our mission is to provide the greater Rhode Island area with exceptional therapy.

-PVD Psych is a LGBTQIA Affirming practice, and is one of few Blue Cross Blue Shield of Rhode Island LGBTQ Safe Zone certified providers.
+PVD Psych is a LGBTQIA Affirming practice and is BCBSRI LGBTQ Safe Zone Certified.
 We strongly believe that everyone has the right to safe, respectful and affirming, high quality care.

 We understand that every individual client, session, and situation is unique.
-Our therapists utilize evidence-based therapy techniques such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychodynamic therapy, eye movement desensitization and reprocessing (EMDR), mindfulness strategies, and acceptance and commitment therapy (ACT).
+Our therapists utilize evidence-based therapy techniques such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychodynamic therapy, mindfulness strategies, and acceptance and commitment therapy (ACT).

 We offer individual DBT and individual DBT skills training.
 We plan to offer DBT Skills Training Groups in the near future!

-We also offer neuropsychological testing, psychological testing, and private school entrance testing for individuals across the lifespan with a guaranteed quick turnaround and delivery of feedback in an accessible and clinically meaningful manner.
+We also offer psychological testing, and private school entrance testing for individuals across the lifespan with a guaranteed quick turnaround and delivery of feedback in an accessible and clinically meaningful manner.